hadilq/nix-home-manager-config/README.md

 # nix-home-manager-config

-This is my configuraton of nix package manager in MacOS and NixOS.
+This is my configuration of nix package manager in MacOS and NixOS.

 ## NixOS
 Just install the [home-manager](https://github.com/nix-community/home-manager).